top of page

 GROW then arranged access to a weed identification course for him paid for by GROW using its bursary fund (kindly donated by corporate Patron Tatton Estate Management).

-John has special educational needs and severe learning difficulties.
-He came to us originally via Petty Pool whilst he was at college.
-At the end of his time there he was at a loss about what to do with himself.
-He was not capable of working unless he found an employer who was particularly supportive.
-He asked if he could return to us as a volunteer.
+Jane has special educational needs and severe learning difficulties.
+She came to us originally via Petty Pool whilst she was at college.
+At the end of her time there she was at a loss about what to do with herself.
+She was not capable of working unless she found an employer who was particularly supportive.
+She asked if she could return to us as a volunteer.

-He has since gained a wide variety of gardening skills.
-He most likes the social aspect of the role, talking to our beneficiaries who are always happy to encourage his hard work, and being with our other volunteers.
-He also enjoys our sessions at Tatton Park where he has been working in all the gardens.
+She has since gained a wide variety of gardening skills.
+She most likes the social aspect of the role, talking to our beneficiaries who are always happy to encourage her hard work, and being with our other volunteers.

 Dan's not been so well